BDC Hamburger Icon

 Here are a few of the benefits and perks you could offer employees instead of (or in addition to) offering a living wage:

 • Paid leave policies: Paid leave policies offer employees paid days off for vacation time, sick days or family care.
-Some forms of leave, like family leave, are even supported by the employee and the taxpayer, representing a benefit you can offer without any added expense.
+Some forms of leave, such as family leave, are even supported by the employee and the taxpayer, representing a benefit you can offer without any added expense.

 • Telecommuting policies: Remote work plans are a cost-effective perk to offer employees if the nature of your business allows it.
 Granting workers a few days to work from home each week ― or allowing them to work fully remote ― is a desirable and flexible arrangement for workers that can also save employers money on physical space.

-• Professional employer organizations (PEOs): PEOs are an excellent way to offer your employees benefits and HR solutions at a lower cost than providing them on an individual, company-to-company basis.
+• Professional employer organizations (PEOs): PEOs are an excellent way to offer your employees benefits and human resources solutions at a lower cost than providing them on an individual, company-to-company basis.
 PEOs pool the resources of many businesses within their network, creating an economy of scale and lowering members’ rates.

 Consider a cost-benefit analysis comparing the productivity losses and costs of training new employees versus paying a living wage.
 In many cases, paying a living wage is more cost-effective.